VurtualRuler98/pequod/README.md

 # pequod
-Simple Metal Gear style "Pequod" helicopter scripts for Arma 3.
+### Simple Metal Gear style "Pequod" helicopter scripts for Arma 3.

-To use this, you need to clone or download the scripts into a directory in your Arma mission.
+To use these scripts, you need to clone or download the scripts into a directory in your Arma mission.
-Ideally, name this directory "pequod", the path like so: "missionname.terrain/pequod/fn_init.sqf"
+Ideally, name this directory "pequod", the path like so:
+		"missionname.terrain/pequod/fn_init.sqf"

 Include the header file in your cfgFunctions in description.ext: